This article is part of the following series.

 In Linux system, we can use iostat command to get performance data for disks.
-If the issue happed in the past, we can use sar to get the historical data to analyze what was going on at that time.
+If the issue happen in the past, we can use sar command to get the historical data to analyze what was going on at that time.

-Next we can use iotop check which process is generating workloads to our disks.
+Next we can use iotop to check which process is generating workloads to our disks.
 More info about iotop here.

 10 iostat commands on Linux

-10 Linux iostat Command to Report CPU and I/O Statistics are listed below.
+Report CPU and I/O Statistics are listed below.
 The most commonly used option is -xk + interval.